plone/plone.session/README.txt

     Mark a session for a principal as invalid.
 A source may not support this, in which case it should return False.

-plone.sesion ships with two example adapers: hash and userid.
+plone.session ships with two example adapers: hash and userid.

 The userid adapter is a trivial example which uses the userid as session identifier.
 This is very insecure since there is no form of verification at